Above, view from north-west showing rings of land and channels

 Above, oblique view from north showing the cross-like qualities of the site formed by

 the opening up of two bays, probably due to earthquakes.
-The inner channel shown here is now higher

 up the mountain suggesting that this part of the volcano was pushed up later.